oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 To provide the configuration and environment details in the `values.yaml` file:

-1. Open the values.yaml file, which is in the `/home/oracle/OTMM/otmm-22.3/samples/xa/java/helmcharts/transfer` folder, in any code editor.
+1. Open the `values.yaml` file, which is located in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/Helmcharts` folder, in any code editor.
 This file contains sample values.
 Replace these sample values with values that are specific to your environment.

-2. Provide the details of the ATP database instances, that you have created, in the `values.yaml` file, so that the Department A and Department B sample microservices can access the resource manager.
+2. Provide the details of the ATP database instances, that you have created, in the `values.yaml` file, so that the Core Banking, Branch Banking, and Stock Broker services can access their resource manager.

     * `connectString`: Enter the connect string to access the database in the following format.
 The host, port and service_name for the connection string can be found on the DB Connection Tab under Connection Strings as shown in screenshot below.